StewieCho/test/network.md

 when looking for target in local network, if it is not there, then ask the default gateway to find target (maybe outside)

 ### Subnet Mask
-it tells what part of IP adress is the network identifier or device identifier.
+it tells what part of IP adress is the network identifier or device identifier(or host).
 ```
 class A subnet - 255.0.0.0
 class B subnet - 255.255.0.0